Ed Turner (basketball)

-Edward Lee Turner (born November 20, 1957) is an American basketball player who played for three years at Texas A&I University (now Texas A&M University–Kingsville), where he averaged 22.9 points, 12.8 rebounds, and 5.9 assists per game for his career.
-He was drafted by the Houston Rockets in the second round of the 1981 NBA Draft, but he did not play in the NBA.
+Edward Lee Turner (born November 20, 1957) is an American former basketball player who played for three years at Texas A&I University (now Texas A&M University–Kingsville), where he averaged 22.9 points, 12.8 rebounds, and 5.9 assists per game for his career.
+He was drafted by the Houston Rockets in the second round of the 1981 NBA draft, but he did not play in the NBA.